Bernedoodle

 Training Milestones for Bernedoodle

-Successful training for Bernedoodle respects this breed's very good trainability profile and natural loyal tendencies.
+Building reliable training outcomes in a Bernedoodle starts with aligning the method to the breed's specific learning preferences and natural loyal tendencies.
 Weeks one through four: focus on establishing trust and learning your Bernedoodle's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Bernedoodle owners should expect the training journey to require patience given this breed's very good learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources